 Understand translation job queuing

-When you create a translation job, you must enter the required information about the job, and the select to either start to Translate or Queue the job.
+When you create a translation job, you must enter the required information about the job, and select to either start to Translate or Queue the job.
 If you want to create a translation job but you're not ready to send it yet, you can put the job on hold.
 Queuing a job starts the translation process by creating the target language folders and files.
 Queuing also locks the files.

 You must have permission to be a translation coordinator or be an administrator before you can send a component to translation or manage a translation job.